 If you use third-party resellers, contact your reseller directly for help.

 Step 1.
 Set up Cloud account billing export (once)

-If you are not using a Broad Institute Google Cloud Billing account, you will need to grant Terra access to cost reports on GCP console to enable the workflows spend reporting.
+If you are not using a Broad Institute Google Cloud Billing account, you will need to grant Terra access to cost reports on GCP console to enable the workflows spend reporting following the steps below.

 You will only need to do this once per Google Cloud Billing account.

 1.1.
 Navigate to the billing account management page in Google Cloud Console.